Blog

 Try it yourself#

-If you have an MCP-capable client:
+If you have an MCP-capable client and a run left this month:

 1. Connect it to the gatewayhttps://gateway.ansvar.eu/mcp, OAuth 2.1 + Dynamic Client Registration, two-minute setup